 Segestad Mountain Farm

 Rasmus Skår became a farmer in Segestad in 1782.
-He had 12 dairy cows, 8 young cows, a female horse, 30 goats and 20 sheep.
 The farm had four barns outside the main farm.
 In the autumn they put hay and leaves in these barns.
 This was transported home by horse-drawn carriage in the winter.
-In the winter, the people made most of the clothes and equipment used to run the farm.
-The last farmer on Segestad, Jon Sigdestad, died at home in 1961.
-He was 69 years old.
+During winter, the people made most of the clothes and equipment used to run the farm.
+The last farmer on Segestad was Jon Sigdestad.
+He died at home in 1961, only 69 years old.

 The hike up to Segestad takes you around one hour and is 3.2 kilometer long.
 You start the hike from the parking lot (at 32 masl) between Hjelle and Glomnes (parking fee).
 You need to walk around 500 meters along the road to the bridge at Glomnes, the trail starts on the left side of the Glomsdøla River.

 There are several great viewpoints along steep but well marked trail.
 From the mountain farm at Segestad (at 314 mas) you have a great view down to Lake Oppstrynsvatnet and to the surrounding snowcapped mountains.
 During the hike you can do a short detour to the viewpoint below the spectacular Glomnesfossen Waterfall (be careful, the viewpoint is slippery and you might be wet).

 The hike back down from Segestad is on the same scenic trail as you came.

 Hjelle is a beautiful and quiet village down by Lake Oppstrynsvatnet.
 Here you have the beautiful historic Hjelle Hotel which is a great starting point for excursions around the Oppstryn, Stryn, Loen and Olden area.